Scoring documents based on the closest ones with multiple kNN fields

 • Brute Force (or Exact) KNN Search

 While both searches produce the results, brute force finds the accurate results at a cost of maximum resource utilization and time to query.
-Approximate kNN is good enough for majority of search cases as it offers near accurate results.
+Approximate kNN is good enough for the majority of search cases as it offers near accurate results.

 Elasticsearch provides knn query for approximate search while we should be using script_score query for exact kNN search.

 Let's run an approximate search on the movies as shown below.
 Elasticsearch provides a kNN query with a query_build_vector block which consists of our query requirements.
-Let's write the code snippet first and discuss its constituents afterwards:
+Let's write the code snippet first and discuss its constituents afterward:

 GET movies/_search